Meghmallar

 Meghmallar (মেঘমল্লার, also known in English as Raincoat) is a 2014 Bangladeshi drama film directed by Zahidur Rahim Anjan.
 The film is an adaption of writer Akhtaruzzaman Elias's story titled "Raincoat".
 It was screened in the Discovery section of the 2015 Toronto International Film Festival.
 It was screened at 51st International Film Festival of India in January 2021 in the Country in Focus section.

 Plot

-An ordinary family of a chemistry teacher at a suburban government college Nurul Huda, his wife Asma, daughter Sudha and Asma's brother Mintu goes through a life-altering experience during Liberation War of Bangladesh in 1971.
+An ordinary family of a chemistry teacher at a suburban government college, Nurul Huda, his wife Asma, daughter Sudha and Asma's brother Mintu goes through a life-altering experience during the Liberation War of Bangladesh in 1971.
 It happens when Mintu leaves to join the Freedom Fighters one morning.
-Asma secretly continues to correspond with her brother not sharing this.
+Asma secretly continues to correspond with her brother.
 One rainy day, Nurul goes to a school function wearing Mintu's raincoat to protect him from the ceaseless rains.
-Government forces arrest him on suspicion of being a revel and took him into custody.
-Nurul is then forced to make a decision that affect both the destiny of his family and whole country.
+Government forcefully arrests him on suspicion of being a rebel and takes him into custody.
+Nurul is then forced to make a decision that will affect both the destiny of his family and the whole country.